planetoidal/stellarium/stars/default/proper-motion-pr.md

 by Patrick
 Wallace of STFC Rutherford Appleton Laboratory, UK, as the source for correct stellar positions over time.

 I do not have access to this program.
-However, DL&O list the calculated declination values (but not the RAs) for selected stars at selected times, and they list the corresponding declination errors in Stellarium.
+However, DL&O provides the declination values (but not the RAs) calculated by Orion, for selected stars at selected times, and they provide the corresponding declination errors in Stellarium.

 <!--
 (Ignore...)